Do You Get Paid for FMLA: Everything You Need to Know

 However, many employers recognize the inconsistencies in a salaried employee's schedule and may opt to not deduct anything from your pay to accommodate for intermittent FMLA leave.
 This is because as a salaried employee, you may work more hours one week than the next.
 The employer may have a policy in place that differentiates between full time and intermittent FMLA leave, where employees take only a few hours at a time.

 Some companies have a short-term disability benefit that they enroll employees in.
 If you have access to a short-term disability plan, this may enable some of your unpaid FMLA leave to be paid, even if it's only on a part time basis.
 For most companies, you must work six months before short-term disability benefits kick in.

 Can You Use Both FMLA and Short-Term Disability at the Same Time?

 Yes, you can use FMLA leave and your short-term disability plan at the same time.
 FMLA is designed to protect your employment status, while short-term disability provides you with some of your lost income.
 This means that you can use these benefits simultaneously.

 Each company processes short-term disability differently, so it is important that you discuss your options with your employer.
 There may be a waiting period before you can make a short-term disability claim.
 Employers may require that you use your accrued PTO first.

 If you need help with understanding your rights under FMLA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.